 Concrete is built to last which is an important factor for walkways.
 Having a nice concrete walkway to your front door will make your house look nicer and even make your neighbors a little jealous.

 There are many different factors that go into spicing up your walkway.
 One of those major factors being the concrete walkway cost.
-Replacing your existing concrete walkway costs around $500-$1,500 for the demolition and removal.
-However, if you want to save money you can attempt the demolition yourself and reuse the concrete, or drop it off at a concrete or recycling company.
+Replacing your existing concrete walkway has many cost factors from labor, size, time, material, and more.

 Finding an affordable option for your walkway depends on the material, but concrete proves to last the longest and is worth the investment.
 Concrete psi (pounds per square inch) is the main price factor as it measures the compressive strength of concrete.
 The higher the concrete psi, the more expensive it will be per cubic yard.
 Concrete psi for a walkway ranges from 3500-4000 psi.
 Based on current cost factors, here is the price structure of concrete psi per cubic yard: